 5.4.
 This rule applies to ALL players, regardless of whether you play in our leagues regularly or it’s just a one-off match.

 Netball Playing Rules

-For a full detailed explanation of the rules for the game of netball please check out England Netball website (or please follow this link for a copy of the International Rules of Netball 2016).
+For a full detailed explanation of the rules for the game of netball please check out England Netball website (or please follow this link for a copy of the 2020 International Netball Rules Book).

 We do generally follow the same rules as those in the England netball rule book, though we are not affiliated and therefore you may notice some variations on the rules.
 Netbusters is allowed to alter the rules accordingly to suit our leagues.

 1.Start of the game

 1.1 Umpires will indicate the start/restart/finish of the games by blowing the whistle.